 Merge Duplicate Companies After Connecting HubSpot and Salesforce

-Yet another common (and aggravating) issue that marketing managers encounter when they sync their HubSpot and Salesforce accounts is the inability to merge duplicate companies through HubSpot once the sync is in place.
+Yet another common (and aggravating) issue that marketing campaign managers encounter when they sync their HubSpot and Salesforce accounts is the inability to merge duplicate companies through HubSpot once the sync is in place.

 In fact, to merge duplicate companies once the integration is in place, users have to completely uninstall the integration, merge duplicate companies, and then re-connect the integration afterward.

 This is a huge problem as disconnecting the integration between the the two platforms for even a short amount of time can cause serious problems that may require additional troubleshooting to fix.
-You’ll also need to re-establish contact, company, and deal fields mapping when you reinstall the integration, which can be quite time consuming effot.
-However, continuing without the ability to merge duplicate companies will fill your HubSpot companies database with duplicates, which could cause more serious problems in the long run.
+You’ll also need to re-establish contact, company, and deal field mapping when you reinstall the integration, which can be quite time consuming effot.
+However, continuing without the ability to merge duplicate companies will fill your HubSpot account companies database with duplicates, which could cause more serious problems in the long run.

 Insycle bridges the gap, allowing you to merge duplicate companies even after the integration is in place.
 With Insycle, you can identify duplicate companies using exact-match or similar-match, catching duplicates that would normally be missed.
 You can configure the dedup to ignore common terms like “inc” and “incorporated” in order to surface “Microsoft Inc.” and “Microsoft Incorporated” as duplicates and then merge them.